snarb/nerfacto/README.md

 </a>

 # Ainatech

+pip install gsplat==1.0.0 # Other version did not worked export REPO_PATH=/home/ainaadmin/pavlo/nerfstudio/ export PYTHONPATH="$REPO_PATH:$PYTHONPATH" # To use code from the repository and not the nerfstudio pip package

 In the video dir all frames should be a subdirs 0, 1, 2, 3 and a single colmap folder

 ## Preprocessing